 - 30% (291) of Indigenous patients in Queensland,

 - 29% (152) of Indigenous patients in Western Australia (Table D1.06.16).

-Hospitalisation rates for ARF and RHD also varied by jurisdiction.
-Of the jurisdictions with published data, rates were lowest in New South Wales (14 per 100,000) and highest in the Northern Territory (404 per 100,000) (excludes Victoria, Tasmania and the Australian Capital Territory as the data was not published due to privacy or reliability reasons) (Table D1.06.17).
+Hospitalisation rates for ARF or RHD varied by jurisdiction, with the highest rate in the Northern Territory (481 per 100,000), followed by Western Australia (108 per 10,000) (excludes Victoria, Tasmania and the Australian Capital Territory as the data was not published due to privacy or reliability reasons) (Table D1.06.17).

-Figure 1.06.5: Hospitalisations with a principal diagnosis of acute rheumatic fever or chronic rheumatic heart disease, by Indigenous status and age, Australia, July 2015 to June 2017
+Figure 1.06.4: Hospitalisations with a principal diagnosis of acute rheumatic fever or rheumatic heart disease, by Indigenous status and age, Australia, July 2017 to June 2019

 What do research and evaluations tell us?

 A 2011 review of the worldwide incidence of ARF found it to be decreasing in all World Health Organization regions except the Americas and the Western Pacific (which includes Australia) (Seckeler & Hoke 2011).
 The review found that the reported prevalence of RHD was increasing in all Regions except Europe and attributed this increase to improved diagnosis of RHD and increased survival due to advances in medical and surgical treatments.
 ARF and RHD rates in Australia have been shown to be higher than those in other developed countries, and among the highest in the world (AIHW 2013).
 Indigenous minority populations living in high-income countries continue to be affected by ARF and RHD (RHDAustralia ARF/RHD writing group 2020).
 Indigenous Australians, New Zealand Māoris and Pacific Islanders experience an inequitable burden of RHD.